MatzesGit/MD5_LicenseGenerator/LicenseGenerator/Readme.txt

 [Headline]

-This program is made to create a license .dat file for the PLC machines license.
+This program is made to create a license .dat files for the PLC machines license.

 [Description]